vertigis/workflow-activities-maximo/README.md

 ## Usage

-To use the Maximo activities in [Geocortex Workflow Designer](https://apps.geocortex.com/workflow/designer/) you need to register an activity pack and then add the activities to a workflow.
+To use the Maximo activities in [VertiGIS Studio Workflow Designer](https://apps.vertigisstudio.com/workflow/designer/) you need to register an activity pack and then add the activities to a workflow.

 ### Register the Maximo activity pack